Why live here?

-The Gridley Golden Feather Flyer provides taxi service to Gridley disabled and senior citizen residents.
+The Gridley Golden Feather Flyer provides taxi service to Gridley area residents.
 Tickets are purchased at Gridley City Hall.
 The number for the Feather Flyer is (530) 370-1945.

-Butte County Transit buses make stops in Gridley six days a week.
-The bus stops in Gridley three times a day, Monday through Friday, and four times on Saturday.
-Scheduled stops include the Butte County Housing Authority (850 East Gridley Road), East Gridley Road near 7-Eleven and the Heritage Oak Shopping Center, near the intersection of West Biggs-Gridley Road and Spruce Street.
-Stops are marked with Butte County Transit signs.
+Butte County Transit buses make stops in Gridley on a daily basis.
 The bus makes several stops throughout Butte County, including Oroville and Chico.
 Single destination tickets or 30 day passes can be purchased.
 Call (530) 342-0221 for a schedule.

 Manuel Vierra Park is located between the far south ends of Haskell and Washington Streets.
-The 13.5 acre park offers huge areas of shaded grass under a grove of oak trees.
-There is playground equipment, tennis courts, barbecue facilities, benches and baseball and softball diamonds at the park.
+The 13.5 acre Park offers huge areas of shaded grass under a grove of oak trees.
+Park facilities include a new Splash Pad, updated restrooms, playground equipment, tennis courts, barbecue facilities, benches and tables, and baseball and softball diamonds.
 Gridley Little League baseball games are played here.
-The park also has a fenced area for children's birthday parties.
+The Park also has a fenced area for children's birthday parties.

 Nick Daddow Park is located at Hazel and Virginia Streets.
-The one acre downtown park has a gazebo and picnic tables shaded by huge cypress and palm trees.
+The stunning landmark underwent a complete rehabilitation in 2017.
+The one acre Downtown Park has a gazebo, picnic tables shaded by huge cypress and palm trees, and barbecue facilities.
 Free concerts are often held at the gazebo.
-The park is the central site of the Annual Red Suspenders Day event.
+The Park is the central site of the Annual Red Suspenders Day event.

 Gridley Rotary Park is located on Washington Street between Sycamore and Magnolia Streets.
-The one acre park has shade trees, grass and some picnic tables.
+The one acre Park has shade trees, grass and picnic tables.

-Railroad Park is located along Washington Street at Hazel near the downtown.
-This was a City/Community project that demonstrates the strong commitment we have in joint projects that will benefit the entire community.
-The park has a skateboard ramp, picnic benches, shade trees and barbeque area.
-Just across the street from this park to the north is Quota Park.
+Railroad Park is located along Washington Street at Hazel near the Downtown.
+The recently upgraded Park includes picnic benches, shade trees, and a barbeque area.
+Just across the street from Railroad Park to the north is Quota Park.
 This beautiful landscaped area was also completed due to the hard work and dedication of this local organization.
-The park is a tranquil sitting area that has a fountain, benches and tables.
+The Park is a tranquil sitting area that includes a beautiful fountain, benches, and tables.

 The Gridley Community Center is a 12,480 square foot building located at the corner of Fairview Drive and Spruce Street on the grounds of Gridley High School.
 The building houses the Gridley Teen Center and several other community services.
 There are six rooms, including two bathrooms.
 There is also a 600 square foot conference room.
 The largest room is 8,000 square feet and is utilized for the teen center, the Gridley High School band and special events.
 The Gridley Community Center also boasts a full commercial kitchen.
-The facility is available for rent by calling Celina Garcia at Gridley High School (530) 846-4791, ext.
+The facility is available for rent.
+Contact Gridley High School (530) 846-4791, ext.
 221.